 Floodplain harvesting licences define the volume of water that users can legally harvest from floodplains.
-Bringing floodplain harvesting into the water licensing system will enable management of diversions within the limits established in NSW Water Sharing Plans (WSPs) for each valley.
+Bringing floodplain harvesting into the water licensing system will ensure the volume of total diversions stays within the limits established in NSW Water Sharing Plans (WSPs) for each valley.

-NSW WSPs set out how much, and how, water is shared between users within the State.
+NSW WSPs set out how much, and how, water is shared between users within the state.
 They define how limits to total diversions, including for floodplain harvesting, are to be calculated in each valley, and include estimates for these limits.
 The floodplain harvesting estimate is now being updated using improved data and methods developed under the NSW Floodplain Harvesting Program.

-The updated data and modelling for the NSW Border Rivers Valley regulated river system are described in detail in the companion Model Build report (Department of Planning, Industry and Environment Water, 2020a).
+The updated data and modelling for the Gwydir Valley regulated river system are described in detail in the companion Model Build report (DPIE Water 2021a).

-The purpose of this report is to describe how this model has been used to recalculate the diversion limit set in the Water Sharing Plan for the NSW Border Rivers Regulated River Water Source 2009 (updated 2018) (the Border Rivers WSP) and calculate floodplain harvesting licences to ensure that total diversions are within that limit.
+The model has been used to recalculate the diversion limit set in the Water Sharing Plan for the Gwydir Regulated River Water Source 2016 (updated 2018), (the Gwydir WSP), and calculate floodplain harvesting licences to ensure that total diversions are within that limit.

-1.1 Border Rivers Valley river system model
+1.1 Gwydir Valley river system model

-The model of the regulated river system of the Border Rivers (Border Rivers Valley river system model) (Department of Planning, Industry and Environment Water, 2020a) was built to:
+The model of the Gwydir Valley regulated river system (Gwydir Valley model) was built to:

-- support the policy and planning development and implementation in this water system, including its contribution to the Murray-Darling Basin Plan 2012 (the Basin Plan).
+- support the policy and planning development and implementation in this water system, including its contribution to the Murray Darling Basin Plan 2012 (the Basin Plan).
 This includes being able to estimate the Baseline Diversion Limit (BDL) and Sustainable Diversion Limit (SDL) as required by the Basin Plan - determine volumetric floodplain harvesting entitlements as required by the policy.

 The model was developed using multiple lines of evidence and best available industry data to ensure that the assessment of floodplain harvesting capability at each irrigation property is realistic.
-Assessment criteria1 measured how well the model reproduced system behaviour, that is inflows, diversions and flow distribution, necessary to meet the modelling objectives.
-The Model Build report (Department of Planning, Industry and Environment , 2020a) provides evidence and assessments to demonstrate that the model has made the best use of available data and methods to produce the estimates of limits to diversions required for implementation of the policy.
-In addition, the quality of the model build process (as described in the Model Build report) has been favourably assessed through several rounds of Independent External Review, with findings publicly available (Alluvium, 2019).
+Assessment criteria4 measured how well the model reproduced system behaviour, that is inflows, diversions, and flow distribution, necessary to meet the modelling objectives, and whether model performance was better or worse than an alternate model.
+The Model Build report (DPIE Water 2021a) provides evidence and assessments to demonstrate that the model has made the best use of available data and methods to produce the estimates of limits to diversions required for implementation of the policy.
+In addition, the quality of the model build process (as described in the Model Build report) has been favourably assessed through several rounds of independent external review, with findings publicly available (Alluvium, 2019, 2020).